 The research followed the tenets of the Declaration of Helsinki.
-The Ethics Committee of Iran University of Medical Sciences approved this study.
-The institutional ethical committee at Iran University of Medical Sciences approved all study protocols (IR.IUMS.FMD.
-REC.1400.187).
+The Ethics Committee of Iran University of Medical Sciences approved this study (IR.IUMS.FMD.REC.1400.187).
 Accordingly, written informed consent was taken from all participants before any intervention.
-This study was extracted from PhD thesis of Alireza Tabibzadeh at the department of medical virology of Iran university of medical sciences (Thesis number 22 in medical School).
+This study was extracted from PhD thesis of Alireza Tabibzadeh at the department of medical virology of Iran University of Medical Sciences (Thesis No. 22 in medical School).
 Additionally, ethical issues (including plagiarism, data fabrication, double publication) have been completely observed by the authors.